How to round in k$ without formula?

 Reading time: 3 minutes

-In this article you will find 3 techniques to display a result in K$ (or m$ for the millions].
-Each technique have their own benefits and disadvantages.
+In this article, you will discover 3 techniques to round your result in k$ (or m$ for the millions) in Excel.
+Each technique has its own benefits and disadvantages.

-This method uses the Paste Special option division.
+This technique uses the Paste Special option division.
 Its implementation is really simple.
 Have a look at the video to see the technique or follow each steps.

 1. First of all, in your spreadsheet, place in an empty cell, the value 1000

-1. Select the range of cells to be transformed (from B2 to D13)
+1. Select the range of cells where to apply the calculation (from B2 to D13)

-2. Call the dialog box Paste Special with the shortcut CTRL + ALT + V or by the calling this option in the menu HOME > Paste Special
+2. Call the dialog box Paste Special with the shortcut CTRL + ALT + V or the option in the menu HOME > Paste Special

 5. Select the option Divide